liminal-market/liminal.market.docs/Developers.md

 # Developers

+## Vision
+Before you check out the developer section, we recommend you check out [short video of what our vision](https://www.youtube.com/watch?v=HDIqYvR0has) on how we see liminal.market becoming a pipeline for multiple other projects.

+## Early stage
+This is early stage develpment documentation, so there are not much detail here.
+We encourage you to check out our [Discord channel](https://discord.gg/ePs5cRceNB) for discussion and to help us build up the documentation

+## Development
 As a developer, you are either reading data or writing data.
 You should know which one you are doing.

 ## Reading